There is a fundamental truth that everyone must understand: our world is built on consumerism.

 Scary, huh?
 That’s the power of marketing and consumerism.

-How can we gain satisfaction in frugalism instead of consumerism?
+How can we gain satisfaction through frugalism instead of consumerism?

 Satisfaction from frugalism comes from having more money in your pocket, while unchecked consumerism makes the corporations rich and leaves you with the disease called DEBT!

 We know it’s difficult.
 Everyone gets a little burst of satisfaction when somebody compliments us for our possessions, and we think (inaccurately) that people will only do so if our possession is the newest and best.
 A new car is one of the biggest boosts in satisfaction.
-Everyone ooh’s and awe’s.
 But what about the increased debt you put yourself in to get that new ride?

 This is where your mindset can begin to change.